-Hardware virtualization is used in two basic scenarios.
+There are two basic scenarios in which hardware virtualization is used.
 In the dedicated scenario, only a single virtual guest is run on a physical host.
 By means of hardware virtualization, the guest system is made independent of the underlying physical hardware, e.g., to support migration in case of maintenance or hardware failures.
-Hardware virtualization is also used to consolidate the resources of the physical host among multiple virtual guest systems in a shared scenario.
-While the performance of a virtualized system can be directly compared to the bare host system in the dedicated scenario, the performance of a virtual guest may be also affected by interference with other virtual guests in a shared scenario.
+Hardware virtualization is also used to consolidate resources.
+Therefore, the physical hosts are shared among multiple virtual guest systems in a shared scenario.
+While the performance of a virtualized system can be directly compared to the bare host system in the dedicated scenario, the performance of a virtual guest may also be affected by interference with other virtual guests on the same physical host in a shared scenario.

-The performance cost of virtualization and isolation, i.e. the prevention of virtual guest interference, has been widely studied for CPU, memory, and hard disk usage.
+The performance cost of virtualization and isolation, i.e. the prevention of virtual guest interference, has been studied for CPU, memory, and hard disk usage.
 Nowadays, most commodity servers have built-in hardware support for virtualization enabling fast context switching in the CPU and resource restriction for the memory.
 However, the input/output (I/O) system, especially network throughput, is still a crucial factor.

-Therefore, we focus on the network throughput of virtualized systems as the performance metric in this paper.
+Therefore, we focus on the network throughput of virtualized systems as the performance metric.
 We apply this metric on a non-virtualized Linux and on a virtualized version of this system using several popular hardware virtualization platforms, i.e. OpenVZ, KVM, Xen v4, VirtualBox, VMware ESXi.
-Furthermore, we install a second virtual guest and analyze the effects when the second virtual guest is idle, running some CPU/memory intensive tasks, or is transmitting packets.
+Furthermore, we install a second virtual guest and analyze the effects when the second virtual guest is idle, running some CPU and memory intensive tasks, or is transmitting packets.

-The remainder of this paper is structured as follows.
+The remainder of this report is structured as follows.
 In Section 2, we present the different virtualization concepts used by the considered VMMs and related work.
 We explain our measurement setup and methodology in Section 3.
 Results for the dedicated scenario considering only a single guest are described in Section 4.
 An analysis of two virtual guests in shared scenarios is discussed in Section 5.
 In Section 6, we draw conclusions and give an outlook on future work.